WolframResearch/LibraryLinkUtilities/docs/modules/function_arguments.rst

 Similarly, there is one ``MArgument`` to store the result of your library function that you want to return to the Wolfram Language.
 You must also remember that some types of arguments need special treatment, for example you must call ``UTF8String_disown`` on string arguments to avoid memory leaks.

-Developers are encouraged to consult the `official LibraryLink guide <https://reference.wolfram.com/language/LibraryLink/tutorial/LibraryStructure.html#606935091>`_.
+Developers who are no familiar with this part of LibraryLink are encouraged to consult the `official guide <https://reference.wolfram.com/language/LibraryLink/tutorial/LibraryStructure.html#606935091>`_ before reading on.

 LLU hides all those implementation details in the :cpp:class:`MArgumentManager<LLU::MArgumentManager>` class.
-You still need to know what are actual argument types but you can now extract arguments using member functions like :cpp:func:`getInteger<LLU::MArgumentManager::getInteger>`, :cpp:func:`getString<LLU::MArgumentManager::getString>` etc. and set the resulting value with :cpp:func:`set<LLU::MArgumentManager::set>` without worrying about memory management.
+You still need to know what the actual argument types are but you can now extract arguments using member functions like :cpp:func:`getInteger<LLU::MArgumentManager::getInteger>`, :cpp:func:`getString<LLU::MArgumentManager::getString>` etc. and set the resulting value with :cpp:func:`set<LLU::MArgumentManager::set>` without worrying about memory management.

 Examples
 ================

-Write a library function that adds two integers
+Write a library function that adds two integers.
+First thing you need to do is to create an instance of :cpp:class:`MArgumentManager<LLU::MArgumentManager>` initialized with all arguments to the library function:

 .. code-block:: cpp

    EXTERN_C DLLEXPORT int AddTwoIntegers(WolframLibraryData libData, mint Argc, MArgument *Args, MArgument Res) {
-       MArgumentManager mngr {libData, Argc, Args, Res};
+       LLU::MArgumentManager mngr {libData, Argc, Args, Res};
        auto n1 = mngr.get<mint>(0);  // get first (index = 0) argument, which is of type mint
        auto n2 = mngr.get<mint>(1);  // get second argument which is also an integer

        mngr.set(n1 + n2);  // set the sum of arguments to be the result
-       return ErrorCode::NoError;
+       return LLU::ErrorCode::NoError;
    }

 Such function, when compiled into a shared library, say :file:`myLib.so`, could be loaded into WolframLanguage and used like this: